Burdock (Niu Bang Zi)

 Organs/Systems: Skin, Digestion, Blood

-Key Western Actions & Medicinal Uses: Antibiotic, Digestive, Anti-inflammatory, Diuretic, Lymphatic, Alterative, Decongestant, Diaphoretic, Mild Laxative, Antipyretic, Expectorant, Anti-toxic.
+Key Western Actions: Antibiotic, Digestive, Anti-inflammatory, Diuretic, Lymphatic, Alterative, Decongestant, Diaphoretic, Mild Laxative, Antipyretic, Expectorant, Anti-toxic.

 Pin Yin: Niu Bang Zi (fruit/seeds)